feast-it/front-end-task/README.md

 Hey! 👋

 This open-ended challenge is your chance to show us your experience with React.
 We recommend spending about 2-3 hours on the challenge, however, we don’t expect you to have completed every piece of functionality.
-We will use the outcome of the challenge to discuss your React experience and chat about what further improvements can be made to the app.
+We will use the outcome of the challenge as part of our evaluation process.

 ### The brief